fbpx

 Nearshore and Offshore

-Offshore conditions off the Destin area have varied wildly recently due to the inconsistent weather.
-Bottom fishing has produced mostly vermillion snapper and triggerfish on two hook drop rigs with cut squid or cut cigar minnows.
-Trolling offshore has seen some wahoo and mahi, however, anglers have had to go much farther out to find good water.
-As mentioned above Amberjack is back open in Destin!
-Be sure to book an offshore charter to get out there and get on these big guys.
+Offshore conditions have been unpredictable lately, with weather patterns making fishing tricky.
+Bottom fishing has been delivering good numbers of vermillion snapper and triggerfish using two-hook drop rigs baited with cut squid or cigar minnows.
+Trolling has produced some wahoo and mahi, though anglers have had to venture farther offshore to find ideal waters.
+As Amberjack season is now open, don’t miss your chance to book an offshore charter and hook into one of these powerful fish.

 Beaches and Piers